Chi Squared P Value Calculator

 Q2: Can I use the chi-squared test with continuous data?

 A: No. The chi-squared test is designed for categorical data.
 You'll need different statistical tests (like t-tests or ANOVA) for continuous data.
 You may need to categorize continuous data into groups if you wish to apply a chi-squared test.
-However, this is likely to lose information.
+Still, this is likely to lose information.

 Q3: What if my p-value is exactly 0.05?